dagghe/pyOMA2/docs/docu/3_6 sel_from_plot module.rst

 The ``sel_from_plot`` module
 ----------------------------

-This module provides interactive plotting functionalities for selecting and analyzing poles in Operational Modal Analysis (OMA).
+This module provides interactive plotting functionalities for selecting the mode to extract.
 It is designed to work with Frequency Domain Decomposition (FDD) and Stochastic Subspace Identification (SSI) algorithms, enabling users to visually inspect and interact with stabilization charts and plots of the singular value of the PSD matrix.
 The module integrates matplotlib plots into a Tkinter GUI, allowing for intuitive interaction such as pole selection through mouse clicks and keyboard shortcuts.